batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The board supports MicroPython firmware, which enables flexible programming and faster data handling through lightweight scripts.
 It features a UART serial interface for communication with the SPIKE™ Prime Hub, allowing bidirectional data transfer for sensor readings and camera inputs.
 This communication setup allows the ESP32 to act as a co-processor, offloading data processing tasks, such as filtering and processing the values read by the ultrasonic sensor, before sending processed information back to the hub.</p>

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hardware-wise, the LMS-ESP32 includes dedicated LEGO®-compatible connectors for easy integration, a USB-C port for programming and power input, and a regulated 5 V–3.3 V power converter that ensures compatibility with both standard LEGO voltage levels and external components.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hardware-wise, the LMS-ESP32 includes dedicated LEGO®-compatible connectors for easy integration, a USB-C port for programming and power input, and a regulated 5 V – 3.3 V power converter that ensures compatibility with both standard LEGO voltage levels and external components.
 The board also provides multiple GPIO pins, I²C, and SPI interfaces, allowing connection to third-party sensors or peripherals.</p>

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the robot’s system, the LMS-ESP32 is powered by the UPS-18650 module through a USB connection, ensuring a stable 5 V supply.
 The data scanned from connected sensors are processed by the ESP32 and then transmitted to the SPIKE™ Hub via the serial interface and communication, which was configured with transistors and resistors for proper voltage level shifting and protection.
 This setup also lessened the strain for the SPIKE™ Hub by minimizing the data it needs to load and control.</p>